LucasDelfino92/morrowindsharp/mw++.md

 Takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.
   - MO2 will tell you there's no game data on top level.
     - Right click **Data Files** and click **Set data directory**.
 Click **OK**.
-- [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/dgk6tqjzm4ebj67/Morrowind_Anti-Cheese_v1.2_%28Modding_Morrowind%29.zip/file) by Remiros and Half11
+- [**Morrowind Anti-Cheese - Ownership Overhaul Compatible**](https://www.mediafire.com/file/2dax0cd30gfw9xb/Morrowind+Anti-Cheese+v1.2.1+(Ownership+Overhaul+Compatible).zip/file) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
-This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian.
+This is a stripped down version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305), which removes all records conflicting with Ownership Overhaul by Necrolesian, and additionally includes a number of PfP and Rarer Scrap Metal fixes not carried over into Morrowind Anti-Cheese.
 - [**MWSE Magicka Regen**](https://www.nexusmods.com/morrowind/mods/48129) by Anumaril21
 Provides functional and configurable magicka regeneration for the player, NPCs, and creatures within Morrowind.
 - [**No Disposition Bonus For Bartering**](http://www.mediafire.com/file/rmoj4phsrq0fv3y/No+Disposition+Bonus+For+Bartering.zip/file) by Sigourn